anycable/anycable-web/src/blog/jwt-identification-and-hot-streams/index.md

 > JWT identification allows you to standardize the authentication flow for WebSockets, protects from cross-site WebSocket hijacking and results in a performance boost!

-And that's what you can get with AnyCable PRO and a little companion gem, [anycable-rails-jwt][], which adds helpers to generate tokens.
+Luckily, you don't need to write any of the code above yourself, even the token generation part a little companion gem, [anycable-rails-jwt][], which does this for you!

 The only question left is how to handle tokens expiration gracefully?
 AnyCable Go uses a specific disconnect reason to distinguish expiration from unauthorized access (sends a `{"type":"disconnect","reason":"token_expired"}` message).
 You can use it to refresh the token.
-We plan to add a built-in refresh functionality to our [anycable-client][] library soon.
-Stay tuned!
+Again, we're glad to provide an out-of-the-box solution for that in our brand new [anycable-client-refresh-tokens][]!

 ## Adding some "hot wires" to the equation